Steplike electric conduction in a classical two-dimensional electron system through a narrow constriction in a microchannel: Model, and Numerical Methods

-where $Q$ is the ``mass" parameters for $\zeta$, $N$ is the total number of electrons, and $k_{B}$ is the Boltzmann constant.
-The time evolution of the position of each fractional particle and each ENV is given by
+where $Q_{\zeta}$ is the ``mass parameter" of $\zeta$, $N$ is the temporally variational total number of electrons, $k_{B}$ is the Boltzmann constant, and $T_{\rm{K}}$ is the expected kinetic temperature.
+The time evolutions of the fractional particle coordinate $r_{\gamma}^{\alpha}$ and the ENV $\nu_{\gamma}$ are respectively given by